 curl -I www.slashgeek.net HTTP/1.1 200 OK Content-Type: text/html Last-Modified: Thu, 01 Jan 1970 00:00:00 GMT Expires: Sun, 12 May 2013 02:55:30 GMT Pragma: public Cache-Control: max-age=3600, public, must-revalidate, proxy-revalidate Etag: c39b09b955e4bb5b69b56bce7e36ce7e X-Powered-By: W3 Total Cache/0.9.2.9 Vary: Accept-Encoding Server: R2D2 Date: Sun, 12 May 2013 02:06:43 GMT X-Varnish: 1472756484 1472756321 Age: 673 Via: 1.1 varnish Connection: keep-alive

 headers-more-nginx-module module.
-It might not always be the ideal solution, specially if you enjoy the seamless update feature of package managers or your server configs are not located on default paths.
+It might not always be the ideal solution, especially if you enjoy the seamless update feature of package managers or your server configs are not located on default paths.
 There is another painless way to change your server header using varnish.
-Varnish is often used as reverse proxy in front of nginx, for a fast and responsive site during high traffic.
+Varnish is often used as a reverse proxy in front of Nginx, for a fast and responsive site during high traffic.

-Unlike changing server header with nginx, it is very trivial to do this with varnish.
+Unlike changing the server header with Nginx, it is very trivial to do this with varnish.
 Edit varnish config located (Ubuntu) at

 unset beresp.http.Server; set beresp.http.Server = "R2D2";